braidenm/FilmQueryProject/README.md

 * Interfaces
-* Used: Ternary's, for loops, advanced for loops, while loops, nested if statements, switch statements, String Builder, Exception handling with Try/Catch statements, Array Lists, Hash Sets, and use of Scanner
+* Used: Ternary's, for loops, advanced for loops, while loops, nested if statements, switch statements, String Builder, Exception handling with Try/Catch statements, Array Lists, Hash Sets, and Scanner
 * RegEx with Pattern Matcher

 ### Methods I am Proud of: